Ottahen/Wavin-Flag/README.md

 ## License

-MIT — Use at your own risk.
+APACHE 2.0 — Use at your own risk.
 The authors are not responsible for interpreter crashes or existential dread caused by reading the source code.